Redis Pub/Sub Messaging

 (integer) 0

-This indicates that no clients received the message because you unsubscribed in the previous step.
+This indicates that no clients received the message because you unsubscribed from the channel in Terminal 1.

-This demonstrates how to unsubscribe from a channel, preventing you from receiving further messages published to that channel.
+This demonstrates how unsubscribing from a channel prevents you from receiving further messages published to that channel, while the publisher can still send messages (but no one will receive them).

 Pattern Subscribe with PSUBSCRIBE